 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that there is a strong likelihood of succeeding before the Hon'ble Supreme Court of India.
 Pending the final decisions on the above matter, no adjustment has been made in these standalone financial statements.

-d) During the earlier years, one of the joint venture company, Twenty Five Downtown Realty Limited [formerly Joyous Housing Limited (JHL)] defaulted in meeting its debt obligation to a Housing Finance Company (HFC or Lender).
+d) In earlier years, one of the joint venture company, Twenty Five Downtown Realty Limited [formerly Joyous Housing Limited (JHL)] defaulted in meeting its debt obligation to a housing finance company (HFC or Lender).
 Disputes arose between the shareholders of JHL, and an arbitration for repayment of the Company's entire outstanding dues, inclusive of interest, from JHL is ongoing between the shareholders.

-Meanwhile, the Lender assigned the loan to Omkara Asset Reconstruction Company Limited (ARC) and also invoked the pledge of shares, despite the Company's acceptance of Lender's offer to purchase 100% shares of JHL (at a price higher than the reserve price) and repay the outstanding dues of the Lender.
-The ARC thereafter sold 75% shares of JHL (including 37.50% shares of the Company) to a third party.
+M eanwhile, the Lender assigned the loan to Omkara Asset Reconstruction Company Limited (ARC) and also invoked the pledge of shares, despite the Company's acceptance of Lender's offer to purchase 100% shares of JHL (at a price higher than the reserve price) and repay the outstanding dues of the Lender.
+The ARC thereafter sold 75% shares of JHL (including 37.5% shares of the Company) to a third party.

-The aforesaid assignment of loan as well as the sale of shares has been challenged by the Company before the Hon'ble High Court of Delhi and the Hon'ble High Court of Delhi has referred the said disputes between all parties involved to arbitration before a sole arbitrator i.e. Justice (Retd.)
-V. Ramasubramanian, Former Judge, Supreme Court of India, which arbitration is currently ongoing.
+The aforesaid assignment of loan as well as the sale of shares has been challenged by the Company before the Hon'ble High Court of Delhi (Hon'ble Court) and the Hon'ble Court has referred the said disputes between all parties involved to arbitration before a sole arbitrator i.e. Retired Former Judge, Supreme Court of India.

 Owing to the ongoing actions and circumstances, which are challenged by the Company, JHL at present is not a joint venture of the Company, only in accordance with Ind AS 111 'Joint Arrangement' read with Ind AS 110 'Consolidated Financial Statements'.

-At present the total loan and investments of the Company in JHL are ?
-56,248.71 lakhs.
+Ft present the total loan and investments of the Company in JHL are ?
+63,661.28 lakhs (31 March 2024: ?
+56,248.71 lakhs).
 Further, based on the legal advice, management believes that it has a strong likelihood of successful outcome in its favour.
-Still, due to ongoing dispute and uncertainties involved w.r.t. outcome of litigation/ arbitration and consequential impact on recoverability of the Company's investment/ loan, the provision recognised against such investment/ loan is considered to be adequate.
+Still, due to ongoing dispute and uncertainties involved w.r.t. outcome of litigation/arbitration and consequential impact on recoverability of the Company's investment/loan, the provision recognised against such investment/loan is considered to be adequate.

 The petitioners therein also sought quashing of the award dated 19 January 2006 and the Regular letter of allotment (RLA) dated 9 February 2010 issued in favour of the Company for 350.715 acres of land.
 The Company has paid ?
 99,969.26 lakhs to Government towards purchase of this land out of total consideration of ?
 182,437.49 lakhs.

-The Company has filed a Special Leave Petition before the Hon'ble Supreme Court of India challenging the judgment dated 3 September 2014 passed by the Hon'ble Punjab and Haryana High Court.
-The Hon'ble Supreme Court of India issued notice to the respondents and directed status quo to be maintained by the parties.
+Fhe Company has filed a Special Leave Petition before the Hon'ble Supreme Court of India challenging the judgment dated 3 September 2014 passed by the Hon'ble Punjab and Haryana High Court.
+The Hon'ble Supreme Court of India vide Order dated 28 November 2014 issued notice to the respondents and directed status quo to be maintained by the parties.
+The Hon'ble Supreme Court vide Order dated 3 December 2024 granted leave and further directed that the interim order passed by this Court on 28 November 2014 will continue to operate till the final disposal of these appeals.
+The matter is pending and to be listed in due course.

 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that there is a strong likelihood of succeeding before the Hon'ble Supreme Court of India.
 Pending the final decisions on the above matter, no adjustment has been made in these standalone financial statements.